 It is worth noting that the long lifespan of both panels and shingles is not a guarantee that they will maintain their efficiency throughout.
 Due to various factors, they might suffer from reduced output after many years of use.

 Solar panels and shingles are designed to last.
 Therefore, the two technology requires little maintenance and repair works once they installed.
 However, the difference arises when the need to replace faulty panels or shingles arises.

-Panels can be replaced easily compared to solar roof.
+Solar panels can be replaced easily compared to solar roof shingles.
 The technician is only required to isolate the faulty panel, remove it, and then install the replacement.
 On the other hand, replacing defective shingles can be a complicated process.
 For instance, one might be required to remove the shingles around the faulty one to allow for replacements to be fitted.

 Also, removing a shingle to allow for replacement leaves the house exposed since shingles act as both a power system and the roof of the house.

 One of the things to consider is whether you want a conspicuous solar setup.
 Many people take pride in generating green power and want everyone to know about that decision.
 So, they go with solar panels that are very noticeable from the curb.

 On the other hand, if you want solar power without making major changes to how your roof looks, solar shingles are the way to go.

 Benefits of Using Solar Roof Shingles or Solar Panels